bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach and .map both loop over an array of items, however .forEach does not create a new array.

 2. Explain the difference between a callback and a higher order function.

+a callback references something that is outside of the scope of a function.
+A higher order function takes an existing function as an argument or returns a function as a result.

 3. What is closure?

+closure is when you have to reach out of a functions scope in order to reference an object, array, variable, or other function.

 4. Describe the four rules of the 'this' keyword.

+The four rules of the 'this' keyword are:

+1. GLOBAL BINDING - when 'this' is called in the global scope; the value will be the window / console.
+2. IMPLICIT BINDING - when we use the 'this' keyword on an object, the value will be the object we are referencing.
+3. NEW BINDING - when we set the value of 'this' when calling a function with the 'new' keyword, 'this' becomes whatever we pass into the function.
+4. EXPLICIT BINDING - this binding type sets the value of 'this' to a new value that we choose.
+We can use .call, .apply, or.bind to create the new value for 'this'

-5. Why do we need super() in an extended class?
+5) Why do we need super() in an extended class?\
+   super() is used on subclasses (or child classes) to access and call functions on an object's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [x] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: git push origin `<firstName-lastName>`
+- [x] Push commits: git push origin `<firstName-lastName>`

 ### Task 2: Project Requirements